kmahyyg/DFIR4vSphere-go/README.md

 # Usage

-The program will read `http_proxy` and `VSPHERE_URL` to suggest you for some input.
+The program will read `http_proxy` and `VSPHERE_URL` environment variables to suggest you for some input.

 For detailed commands: Check [full help docs](/pkg/subcmds/full-help.md).

 Please only use `exit` command for exit, if not necessary, do not use Ctrl-C to exit directly.

 ## Help!
-I can't login into vCenter or VCSA or ESXi Management, What should I do for resetting or unlocking?
+I can't log in to vCenter or VCSA or ESXi Management, What should I do for resetting or unlocking?

 - for VCSA root account: https://kb.vmware.com/s/article/2147144
 - for ESXi host: https://kb.vmware.com/s/article/1317898